-In order to perform a pocket replacement, the window sash (with panes), tracks and stops will need to be removed right down to the window FRAME.
-A successful pocket window installation requires that the existing window frame be square, plumb and level.
-It must also be free of rot and in good condition.
-Special installation steps will need to be performed in order to ensure the window is installed to today’s standards.
+To execute a pocket replacement, the window sash (including panes), tracks, and stops must be removed, down to the window frame.
+The success of this installation method relies on ensuring that the existing window frame is square, plumb, level, free of rot, and in good condition.
+Special installation steps are necessary to meet current standards.

 Diagram - Anatomy of a window (interior view)